keenosmith-del/forbaby/README.md

 * notification icon click
 * when added to cart bring up sticky floating navbar
 * when click on toast notification; jump to cart
 * create item page per item.
+* disable checkout button is no items in cart

 ---